mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 The second approach is to leave the responsibility for QA at the developers.
 This leads (since the above described laziness) to automation of this task.

-*This is obviously a highly over simplified description of the situation and therefore should be treated with a ;)*
+*This is obviously a highly oversimplified description of the situation and therefore should be treated with a ;)*

 Because the first approach has quite a few downsides, we'll take a closer look at the second approach to the problem: How can we test the software we wrote in an automated fashion?